Our Services

 Symptoms can range from mild to severe and often come and go.
 Common signs include:

-If you're experiencing any of these symptoms and want clarity on whether they could be related to Hidradenitis Suppurativa, a free AI-powered symptom checker can help you understand your condition better before your doctor visit.
+If you're experiencing any of these symptoms, using a free Hidradenitis Suppurativa symptom checker can help you better understand your condition and prepare meaningful questions before speaking with your doctor.

 There is no single cause, but experts believe HS develops due to a combination of factors: